 15. Tell me about a story you read/listened to.

 16. Describe something you saw outside today.
 I will try to guess what it was.

 17. What was the most challenging thing you did today?

 On Classroom Dynamics

-20. Did you see anyone being kind today?
+19. Did you see anyone being kind/unkind today?

-21. Did you see anyone being unkind today?
+21. Did you see somebody who needed help today?
+What happened?

 23. What games did you play at recess?

 25. Tell me about one thing you did today that you didn’t enjoy.